wubin28/wuzhenbens_playground/word_count_rust/README.md

 **Side Effects**:
 - Creates or overwrites the output file.
-- Writes word count data to the output file.
+- Writes word count data to the output file in alphabetical order.
 - Prints a completion message to the console.